 Though maximizing the value of your content calls for long-term analysis, experimentation and improvement, having an established workflow in place can be a big help in making sure you’re starting strong and hitting basic markers for success.

-If you’re just getting started with social media marketing, or you’re reviewing your campaigns and want to make sure your workflow is serving its purpose, here’s how to create content for social media that will supercharge engagement and fortify your brand equity.
+If you’re just getting started with social media marketing, or you’re reviewing your campaigns and want to make sure your workflow is serving its purpose, here’s how to create a successful content strategy for social media that will supercharge engagement and fortify your brand equity.

 1. Know Your Buyer Personas